Blank Arkansas Et 1 Form

 Vendor Use Tax

-This section of the reporting form is used to report all sales by Out-Of-State Sellers selling into the State of Arkansas.
+This section of the reporting form is used to report all sales by

 State Tax